Yorko/yorko.github.io/_posts/2023-07-19-prompt-engineering-course-ng-openai.md

 ***

-I found ChatGPT Prompt Engineering for Developers great and would like to give a short overview.
+I found ["ChatGPT Prompt Engineering for Developers"](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) great and would like to give a short overview.

 It's our favorite Andrew Ng in collaboration with Isa Fulford from OpenAI.